GENERAL

 Ques: Is NEET cutoff the same every year?

-Ans: No, NEET cutoff does not remain the same each year.
+Ans: No, NEET 2026 expected cut off marks do not remain the same each year.
 It varies with several aspects such as the difficulty of exams, the number of candidates, and performance.
 A more difficult test will tend to have a lower cutoff and an easier test will have a higher cutoff.
 Students should, therefore, strive to score higher, instead of basing their cutoffs on the prior year.